fecgov/fecfile-web-api/locust-testing/README.md

 - As an example, this is what you would set in order to target DEV:
   - `-f /mnt/locust/locust_run.py --master -H https://fecfile-web-api-dev.app.cloud.gov`

+## Running Tests

-3. Run the command `docker-compose --profile locust up` to spin up the testing environment
+1. Run the command `docker-compose --profile locust up` to spin up the testing environment
 - (Optional) Scale up using docker by adding `--scale locust-follower=4` to the end

-## Running Tests
-Go to http://localhost:8089/ to run tests.
+2. Go to http://localhost:8089/ in your browser of choice to run tests.

-Recommended tests:
+### Recommended tests:
 - 5 users / 1 ramp-up rate
 - 100 users / 1 ramp-up rate
 - 500 users / 5 ramp-up rate